-- Use the body map feature if explaining a physical injury or disclosure. - Choose a category. - Choose which staff to alert.
+- Staff to record the information by uploading the form on CPOMS, using the 'add incident' tab. - Use the body map feature if explaining a physical injury or disclosure. - Choose a category. - Choose which staff to alert.
 The Head Teacher and Deputy Head Teacher will automatically be informed.
-Safeguarding concerns must be kept confidentially and shared only with the DSL and DDSL. - If an action needs adding after the initial incident recording this can be included by clicking 'add action'
+Safeguarding concerns must be kept confidentially and shared only with the DSL and DDSL. - If an action needs adding after the initial incident recording this can be included by clicking 'add action'.